ashleyychu/recipes/README.md

 ## Baseline Model

-Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
-Report the performance of your model and whether or not you believe your current model is “good” and why.

-For our baseline model, we fit a linear regression model to the data, using the number of calories and number of steps (two quantitative attributes) to predict how a recipe would be rated.
+For our baseline model, we used a pipeline to fit a linear regression model to the data, using the number of calories and number of steps (two quantitative attributes) to predict how a recipe would be rated.
 We extracted the data from the nutrition list and step list and aggregated the number of steps to get these attributes.
 Our model had a MSE of 0.24771574237250418, and we don't believe our current model is very good because it mainly relies on an intercept placed near where all the recipe ratings are clustered (in the high 4.5-4.9 star range).
 Perhaps the data is skewed, but we think we could still make a better model that could make more accurate predictions.

 ## Final Model